jasylwong/bank_tech_test/README.md

 - Create user stories (see below) based on the client's requirements

-- Draw up class, state, method diagrams:
+- Draw up class, state, method diagrams based on the user stories:
     - The classes were determined by considering the nouns in the user stories.
         I decided on three overall: transactions, amounts and statements, as they are all distinct objects in real life.
 This also helped with the encapsulation principle.
-    - Accounts are made up transactions, so the account class depends on the transaction objects.
+    - Accounts are made up of transactions, so the account class depends on the transaction objects.
     - Statements need information from an account, so the statement class depends on the account object.
     - Methods and attributes for each class were restricted to only what each class could be expected to do/have.